-Figure 10-18 Scene Change Detection
+Figure 10-16 Scene Change Detection

-- 2. Check the checkbox of Enable to enable the function. - 3.
-Click-and-drag the slider to set the detection sensitivity.
+- 2. Check the checkbox of Enable to enable the function. - Click-and-drag the slider to set the detection sensitivity.
 The sensitivity value ranges from 1 to 100, and the higher the value is, the more easily the change of scene can trigger the alarm. - 4.
 Click Arming Schedule to set the arming schedule.
 Refer to Task 2 Set the Arming Schedule for Motion Detection in Section 10.1.1 for detailed steps. - Click Linkage Method to select the linkage methods for scene change, including Notify Monitoring Center, Send Email, Upload to FTP/Memory Card/NAS, Trigger Channel and Trigger Alarm Output. - 6.
 Click Save to save the settings.

-10.2.4 Configuring Object Detection
+10.2.4 Configure Object detection

-Object detection function detects the face appears in the monitoring scene, and some certain actions can be taken when the alarm is triggered.
+Object detection function detects the object appears in the monitoring scene, and some certain actions can be taken when the alarm is triggered.

-- Enter the Object Detection settings interface, Configuration > Event > Smart Event > Object Detection. - 2.
-Check the Enable Object Detection checkbox to enable the function. - Check the checkbox of Enable Dynamic Analysis for Object Detection, and then the detected face is marked with green rectangle on the live video.
-Note: To mark the detected face on the live video, go to Configuration > Local to enable the Rules. - 4.
+- Enter the Object detection settings interface, Configuration > Event > Smart Event > Object detection. - 2.
+Check the Enable Object detection checkbox to enable the function. - Check the checkbox of Enable Dynamic Analysis for Object detection, and then the detected object is marked with green rectangle on the live video. - Note: To mark the detected object on the live video, go to Configuration > Local to enable the Rules. - 4.
 Click-and-drag the slider to set the detection sensitivity.
 The Sensitivity ranges from 1 to 5.
-The higher the value is, the more easily the face can be detected. - 5.
-Click Arming Schedule to set the arming schedule.
-Refer to Task 2 Set the\Arming Schedule for Motion Detection in Section 10.1.1 for detailed steps. - 6.
+The higher the value is, the more easily the object can be detected. - Click Arming Schedule to set the arming schedule.
+Refer to Task 2 Set the Arming Schedule for Motion Detection in Section 10.1.1 for detailed steps. - 6.
 Click Linkage Method to select the linkage methods for object detection.
 Refer to Task 3: Set the Linkage Method Taken for Motion Detection in Section 10.1.1.

-Figure 10-19 Object Detection
+Figure 10-17 Object detection

-10.2.5 Configuring Intrusion Detection
+10.2.5 Configure Intrusion Detection